Image: 123rf.com/ Suntipong Chormali

 Always remember, the little things won’t matter in the larger scheme of things.

+It is fairly easy to get carried away with being a bride-to-be.
 While planning your wedding is important, the rest of your life shouldn’t be perpetually in the back seat.

-Maintaining your relationships while juggling work and your wedding is tough but not impossible.
+Maintaining your relationships while juggling work and your wedding is tough, but not impossible.